Police looking for man accused of stealing collectible comic books

 Police are searching for him after they say he stole a Spiderman #9 comic book and a Superman #199 comic book from the vendor’s booth during the Comic Book Fair at the QCCA Expo Center March 16.

-Surveillance video caught a heavy-set white male dressed in a green and black jacket wearing a backpack reach into the display, take the comic books and then walk away.
+Surveillance video caught a heavy-set man dressed in a green and black jacket wearing a backpack reach into the display, take the comic books and then walk away.
 The comic books are valued at $950.

 If you know who he is, call the tip line 309-762-9500 or submit your tip using the app P3 Tips.
 All tips are anonymous, and you could earn a cash reward.